Generalization in Neural Networks: A Broad Survey: Introduction

-The three broad categories at the top of the diagram group these six types into generalization across relatively minor input perturbations, which can be viewed as model stability, generalization across domain, task, and modality, which is sometimes described as knowledge transfer, and the highest levels of generalization, which fall under the heading of abstraction.
-Authors have used some of these terms in differing ways in the literature.
-Nevertheless, in the absence of a universally accepted lexicon, the categories presented in Figure \ref{fig:generality} offer a concise taxonomy that captures many of the important ways in which generalization is performed.
+Authors have used some of these terms in differing and overlapping ways in the literature.
+Nevertheless, in the absence of a universally accepted lexicon, the seven categories presented in Figure \ref{fig:generality} offer a concise taxonomy that captures many of the important ways in which generalization is performed.
+Discussing them in increasing order of abstraction also helps to highlight ways similarities across these different types of generalization problems.

-The four rows of icons in Figure \ref{fig:generality} illustrate the different types of changes that occur in the course of generalizing a model.
-Across these levels of generality, the nature of inputs and outputs vary, and the process of abstracting components of the model to new settings is expected to degrade its performance.
-The nature of generalization requires, however, that the essential components of the model are fixed.
-While some refitting or reconfiguration may occur, it is the model that is intended to remain stable and to perform with some degree of consistency in the face of changing input feeds and output requirements.
-In the broadest form of generalization depicted in the diagram however, the details are discarded, leaving only abstract principles.